onnx/onnx/docs/Operators.md

   The broadcast rule is similar to numpy.array(input) * numpy.ones(shape):
   Dimensions are right alignment;
   Two corresponding dimension must have the same value, or one of them is equal to 1.
+  A dimension could also be -1, in which case the actual dimension value will remain unchanged (i.e. taken from the input tensor).
   Also, this operator is similar to numpy.broadcast_to(input, shape), but the major difference is numpy.broadcast_to() does not allow shape to be smaller than input.size().
+  Also, numpy.broadcast_to() does not allow does not allow -1 dimension.
   It is possible that the output.shape is not equal to shape, when some dimensions in shape is equal to 1, or the shape.ndim < input.shape.ndim.

 #### Version

-This version of the operator has been available since version 8 of the default ONNX operator set.
+This version of the operator has been available since version 12 of the default ONNX operator set.

+Other versions of this operator: <a href="Changelog.md#Expand-8">Expand-8</a>

 #### Inputs